johnnycatsf/psychedeli.ca/app/doc/2012-05-01-research-and-development.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="http://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F38627388&amp;auto_play=false&amp;show_artwork=false&amp;color=ff0013"></iframe>

+An entry for the Beardyman remix competition on JunoDownload, this track was made almost entirely using Beardyman's vocal samples.
+Our initial goal was to use as much of the sample pack as we could, but we ended up adding some bass stabs and drums to "beef it up" a bit.

 ## I'll Be Your Baby

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="http://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F38627388&amp;auto_play=false&amp;show_artwork=false&amp;color=ff0013"></iframe>

-This was an [entry for the Beyonce End of Time remix competition][eot]
+This was an [entry for the Beyonce End of Time remix competition][eot].

+## What's next?

+We have a few new ones in the works, including AN ORIGINAL as well as a remix of [Ross D's Disappear][rd].
+We're trying some new (old?) tricks in these next couple tracks, so expect them to sound radically different from the music you just heard!

 [subl]: http://www.sublimetext.com/2
 [bars]: http://thewonderbars.com